prividentity/PrivateIdentity-Oldd/Private-Identity-BOPS-server.md

 **Overview**

-Once enrolled a caller can call the Delete subject API to perform an attempt to use the tranied system to delete the individual subject, its roles and PII data based upon images or subject id or PII data  provided in the call.
+Once enrolled a caller can call the Delete subject API to perform an attempt to use the tranied system to delete the individual subject, its roles and enrollment data based upon images or subject id or enrollment data  provided in the call.

 **Request**